 When my right hon.
 Friend the Member for Portsmouth North (Penny Mordaunt) was the Secretary of State for the Department for International Development, she had an international summit just across the road, where many of us present believed that much would be done and achieved as a result of a spotlight on the problem.
 Things have changed, but nowhere near enough.
 The whole culture must change, not only to ensure that proper reporting is done, but to stop men’s abuse of women and girls.
 Men need to know that there is absolutely no tolerance of such behaviour, and that if it happens they will be sacked immediately and will be unlikely to get another job where they have access to the most vulnerable.

 I wish to ask the Minister what solutions the new Foreign, Commonwealth and Development Office has come up with to ensure that this country does not in future become complicit in any form of sexual exploitation and abuse of anyone, never mind the most vulnerable people in the world.
-What will the Department do to stop it from happening again and again?
+What will the Department do to stop it happening again and again?
 How does the new, mighty Department plan to follow on from the female Secretaries of State for DFID?

 The debate can last until 11 o’clock.
 At three minutes before 11, I will call Pauline Latham to sum up the debate.
 That means I am required to call the Front-Bench spokespeople no later than 10.27.
-The guideline limits are 10 minutes for the SNP, 10 minutes for Her Majesty’s Opposition, and 10 minutes for the Minister.
+The guideline limits are 10 minutes for the Scottish National party, 10 minutes for Her Majesty’s Opposition, and 10 minutes for the Minister.
 Until 10.27 we are in Back-Bench time.
 Five very distinguished Back-Benchers seek to contribute.
 Members should bear in mind that the longer they speak at the beginning, the less time a distinguished colleague will have to speak at the end, but we have until 10.27 for Back-Bench contributions.
 I call Sarah Champion.